 As referenced in Goal 1 Action 9, Designated ELD programs are solely offered to support the district's English Learners at the elementary and middle school level.
 The certificated and classified ELD team uses a variety of ELA/ELD-aligned curricula, such as Reach/Inside program, Academic Vocabulary Toolkit, and Reading A-to-Z, along with best practices for ELD instruction, including Guided Language Acquisition Design (GLAD) strategies.
 To provide this service, the district has hired additional ELD staff to support EL progress and fluency.
-A total of 1.1 FTE ELD certificated staff and .8 FTE ELD classified support staff have been hired to target supports for the EL population, which is a 1.68% increase in services.
+A total of 1.1 FTE ELD certificated staff and .8 FTE ELD classified support staff have been hired to target supports for the EL population.
 Through our experience, we have determined that Designated ELD instruction is the most effective means for to meet our language proficiency and academic goals identified for English Learners.